THE HELENE AND GRANT WILSON PEDIATRIC AND ADULT AUDITORY BRAINSTEM IMPLANT PROGRAM

 COMMONLY ASKED QUESTIONS

-NEW FDA IDE CLINICAL STUDY FOR NON-NF2 PATIENTS WHO ARE DEAF AND DO NOT QUALIFY FOR THE COCHLEAR IMPLANT
+FDA IDE CLINICAL STUDY FOR PEDIATRIC AND ADULT PATIENTS WHO ARE DEAF AND DO NOT QUALIFY FOR THE COCHLEAR IMPLANT

 IN THE NEWS